christopher-vollmers/C3POa/README.md

 Arguments:
 ```
   --reads -r
-                        FASTQ file that contains the long R2C2 reads or a folder containing multiple of these FASTQ files.
+                        FASTQ file that contains the long R2C2 reads or a directory containing multiple of these FASTQ files.
   --splint_file  -s
                         Path to the splint FASTA file.
   --out_path -o
                         Directory where all the files will end up.
 Defaults to your current directory.
 optional

-  --config
-                        If you want to use a config file to specify paths to programs, specify them here.
-Use for racon and blat if they are not in your
-                        path.
   --lencutoff -l
                         Sets the length cutoff for your raw sequences.
 Anything shorter than the cutoff will be excluded.
 Defaults to 1000.
   --mdistcutoff -d
                         Sets the median distance cutoff for consensus sequences.
 Anything shorter will be excluded.
 Defaults to 500.
   --zero, -z            Use to exclude zero repeat reads.
 Defaults to True (includes zero repeats).
   --numThreads -n
                         Number of threads to use during multiprocessing.
-Defaults to 1.
+Defaults to 8.
   --groupSize -g
                         Number of reads processed by each thread in each iteration.
 Defaults to 100000.
   --blatThreads, -b     Use to chunk blat across the number of threads instead of by groupSize (faster).
   --compress_output, -co
                         Use to compress (gzip) both the consensus fasta and subread fastq output files.

+  --resume, -u          If set, C3POa will look for c3poa.log file in output directory.
+If c3poa.log exists, files marked as processed in the file will be skipped.
+                        Output will be appended to existing output files.
   --version, -v         Prints the C3POa version.

 ```

 Example output read (readName_averageQuality_originalReadLength_numberOfRepeats_subreadLength):